hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments.md

     - q: "When will I see results from acupuncture?"
       a: "Many patients notice improvements after 1-3 sessions for acute conditions.
 Chronic issues typically show meaningful progress within 6-8 treatments.
 Consistency is key for lasting results, and we'll monitor your progress closely."
     - q: "Is acupuncture safe?"
-      a: "Yes, acupuncture is extremely safe when performed by a licensed practitioner.
-We use single-use, sterile needles and follow strict safety protocols.
-Serious side effects are very rare.
-Minor bruising or temporary soreness may occur."
+      a: "Yes, acupuncture is extremely safe when performed by a licensed practitioner using single-use, sterile needles and strict safety protocols.
+Serious side effects are very rare, though minor bruising or temporary soreness may occasionally occur.
+Most people experience positive effects such as deep relaxation, increased energy, or mild euphoria—reactions that vary from person to person but often last throughout the day.
+We recommend resting for the remainder of the day to allow your body to fully process the treatment, and arranging safe transportation home if you experience significant effects."
     - q: "How should I prepare for my first visit?"
       a: "Wear loose, comfortable clothing.
 Have a light meal 1-2 hours before your session.
 Avoid caffeine or alcohol before treatment.
 Please complete our online intake forms beforehand (10 mins) or arrive early to fill them out."
     - q: "What should I expect after treatment?"
       a: "Most people feel deeply relaxed or energized.
 Some experience mild soreness or slight fatigue.
 These are normal responses as your body adjusts.
-Stay hydrated, rest, and avoid strenuous activity for the remainder of the day to maximize benefits."
+Stay hydrated, rest, keep warm, and avoid strenuous activity for the remainder of the day to maximize benefits."
 book:
   text: "Book Your Session"
   link: "https://hopetcmclinic.janeapp.com/#/staff_member/1"